9. Anathema – Weather Systems (2012)

 5. King Crimson – Red (1974)

 After Yes’ Close to the Edge, drummer Bill Bruford left the band to join King Crimson.
 On Red, King Crimson changed my life.
-Robert Fripp, John Wetton, and Bill Bruford completely altered my perspective of musical understanding with Red.
+Robert Fripp, John Wetton, and Bill Bruford completely altered my perspective of musical understanding with this album.
 The final track, Starless, is guaranteed to have me in goose bumps and shedding tears at its climax.
 Quick story: when I was in a recording studio back in 2007, I told the producer Red was one of my favourite albums.
 He told me he remembered it coming out when he was young.
 He said he was smoking weed and listening to the album – and he felt like he wanted to kill himself and he hadn’t listened to it since that day.
 His loss.

 4. Carcass – Heartwork (1993)

 I didn’t realize heavy metal, let alone death metal, could be this melodic.
 Heartwork is an album I know from front to back and will blast in my car on a regular basis.
 It’s groovy, powerful, and drenched in brilliance.
 It’s arguably one of the best metal albums of all-time.
 For me, however, it impacted how I approach music – detuned guitars were suddenly possible; death metal could be polished and sound ferociously beautiful.
-The title track is a simple testament to that.
+The title track is a testament to that.
 However, other songs like the snare variations in No Love Lost, or the crunching guitars in the intro of Death Certificate showcase some of the more intricate ideas the album has to offer.
 Next to The Acoustic Verses, I think I’ve listened to Heartwork the most.